GPII/universal/documentation/SolutionsRegistryFormat.md

 }]
 ```

+####makeConfigurable
-`makeConfigurable` is the actions that need to be taken to make the application configurable (such as running a wizard, creating a default configuration file, adding a new system user, etc).
+Is the actions that need to be taken to make the application configurable (such as running a wizard, creating a default configuration file, adding a new system user, etc).

 **Example Entry**:
 ```